-The information below provides a brief summary of the statutory basis for the regulators to conduct examination is different and the information set forth in this guide is not intended to constitute legal advice.

-nations of firms.
-The majority of this guide is devoted to offering practical tips and suggestions firms should consider when undergoing a regulatory examination in addition to a common sense approach to building and maintaining good working relationships with the regulators.
+The information below provides a brief summary of the statutory basis for the regulatory authority to conduct examinations of firms.
+Following that introduction, the majority of this article is devoted to offering practical tips and suggestions that firms should consider when undergoing a regulatory examination, as well as a common sense approach to building and maintaining good, working relationships with the regulators.